Premier Inn: Restaurants

 All Premier Inns are built with a restaurant adjoined (often in a separate building).
 They provide their own selection of daytime meals but traditionally all served the Premier Inn breakfast.
 Former Travel Inn sites were mainly accompanied by Whitbread's Beefeater or Brewers Fayre restaurants and originally, TGI Fridays, until that brand was sold off to a third party.
 Roadchef restaurants were located alongside motorway service sites which were unlicensed and never served the Premier Inn breakfast selection.

 Premier Lodge sites were accompanied by pubs owned by The Spirit Group such as Chef and Brewer or Millers Kitchen.
 Many inner-city and airport locations feature a brand called Thyme located within the hotel building.
 Originally, Travel Inn had Slice, and Premier Lodge has BarEst, which were identical to each other.
 The Kitchen was the name given to smaller city centre restaurants.

 Former Holiday Inn Express sites have internal breakfast rooms where kitchens were added on to offer cooked breakfasts to guests, as EBHI used to only offer a continental selection.
 Those sites would have a Mitchells & Butlers restaurant next to it, but were run independently.

 As restaurants have changed hands over recent years, many have started their own breakfast menus which has led Premier Inn to turn some of its rooms into small breakfast rooms and kitchens to continue offering their breakfast menus to guests at each site.

-As of late 2024, many previous Beefeater, Brewers Fayre, Thyme and Table Table restaurants have had their branding removed and have become restaurants for Premier Inn guests only.
+As of late 2024, many previous Beefeater, Brewers Fayre, Thyme and Table restaurants have had their branding removed and have become restaurants exclusively for Premier Inn guests.

+As of late 2026, all restaurants have closed and are now used by hotel guests only.